minzart/sunrise-oath/glossary/tears.md

 I nodded, and wept.
 “Life is so long.”

-“Time flies when you’re having fun.”
+“[[Time]] flies when you’re having fun.”
 She shed her own tears, beads of light illumining the dark hospital room.
 “The rest of your days start in the morning.
 For now, let me watch you sleep.”

 I lay on the pillow, and let Dawn tuck me in.
 Dozing off, I saw nothing but the glowing phantom of the summer dinner cruise, the fair ghost of my past.
 “What was the meaning of all this?”
 I muttered.